 What you need to know about your equity

-As a startup employee, it can feel both exciting and overwhelming to have stock options or consider a job offer that includes options as part of the compensation package.
-Stock options can represent the possibility of life-changing wealth — but how do they work?
-If you’re brand new to stock options and trying to get your bearings, then this starter guide is for you.
-It provides a high-level overview of key topics, including what it means to exercise your options and how to estimate how much you may owe in taxes.
+As a startup employee, it can feel both exciting and overwhelming to earn stock options.
+You’re aware that startup stock options can represent a path to life-changing wealth for some people — but how do they work, how much do they cost, and what are their risks?
+If you’re brand new to stock options and looking for a quick introduction to the topic, this starter guide is for you.
+It provides a high-level overview of key topics related to employee stock options, including how to exercise your options, and how to estimate your related tax liability.
 In this guide, you’ll learn:

-- 3Key terms that will help you become an equity expert
+- 4Key terms that will help you better understand employee stock options

 What are stock options?

-Stock options give you the right — or option — to buy shares of a company at a certain price, within a certain time frame.
-If you choose to buy the shares, you’ll then own a piece of the company.
-If everything works out well, you can eventually sell the shares for more than you paid to buy them.
+Stock options give you the right — i.e. the “option” — to purchase shares in a company at a specific price, and within a certain time frame.
+If you decide to purchase the options, you’ll own a piece of the company.
+If everything goes well, the value of the shares will rise over time, and you’ll be able to sell your shares for more than you paid for them.